Air Conditioning FAQ 2026

 - It could be caused by a refrigerant leak.
 If that’s the case, you may also notice that your system is running more often and not cooling as well.
 It’s time to call in PDM for answers.

 - Refrigerant leaks can be caused by poor maintenance.
-Coils that are not regularly cleaned get corroded, resulting in small holes and cracks where refrigerant leaks out.
+Coils that are not regularly cleaned corrode, leading to small holes and cracks through which refrigerant leaks.
 You can prevent this problem by getting a preventative HVAC maintenance plan.

 Shaking and Rattling Noise